 1947 marked the 50th anniversary of The Annandale Hose Company.
 The Company celebrated the event with a dinner at the Lanark Hotel in Belvidere, New Jersey.
 Honored at the dinner was J. Haynes Wyckoff, one of the original members of The Company.

-In 1953, The Company put into service its first tanker truck, a 1947 Dodge carrying a 700 gallon tank.
-In 1958, The Township Committee approved the purchase of a new International pumper.
-The new 1959 International pumper was delivered to The Company in June of 1959 and wet down for the new truck was held on July 11, 1959.
+In 1953, The Company put into service its first tanker truck, a 1947 Dodge carrying a 700-gallon tank.
+In 1958, The Township Committee approved the purchase of a new international pumper.
+The new 1959 International pumper was delivered to The Company in June of 1959 and the wet down for the new truck was held on July 11, 1959.
 The Company would add additional apparatus with a 1971 International pumper and another tanker to replace the 1947 Dodge.

 In early 1960, The Company was informed that a new headquarters for them was being constructed in the township municipal building at the corner of West Street and Washington Avenue.
 As a result, on October 12, 1961, The Company approved a motion to sell the firehouse on the corner of West Street and Roosevelt Avenue.
 In November, the public was notified of the sale and invited to bid on the property.
 On November 27, 1961, a special meeting was held to take action on the bids.
 The highest bid was submitted by Edgar Philhower for $3,100.00.
 His bid was accepted and the deed and proper papers were ordered drawn up.
 The Company had been moving into its new headquarters since the summer and the move was completed by the end of December that year.

-The 1970’s was a very important and active decade for The Annandale Hose Company.
-The Company’s Junior Fireman’s Program was finally approved by The Township Committee.
-It had taken the entire decade to get that approval and on May 31, 1979 the first meeting for the junior firemen was held.
-There were six members of the original group: Michael Caskey, Robert Emery, Bruce Faust, William Faust, III, John Harris, Jr. and David Schutts.
-All went on to become active members of The Company, with William Faust III and Robert Emery each serving as chief of The Company.
-Bruce Faust later became a professional firefighter in Washington, DC and retired as a Deputy Chief.
+The 1970s was a very important and active decade for The Annandale Hose Company.
+The Township Committee finally approved the Company's Junior Fireman's Program.
+It had taken the entire decade to get that approval and on May 31, 1979, the first meeting for the junior firemen was held.
+There were six members of the original group: Michael Caskey, Robert Emery, Bruce Faust, William Faust, 11, John Harris, Jr., and David Schutts.
+All went on to become active members of The Company, with William Faust Il and Robert Emery each serving as chief of The Company.
+Bruce Faust later became a professional firefighter in Washington, DC, and retired as a Deputy Chief.
 The Junior Fireman Program continues to be an integral part of The Company, providing opportunities for young people to learn and train for possible membership or receive credit for community service.

-The 1980’s saw the complete opening of Route 78 from New York City to the Pennsylvania border.
+The 1980s saw the complete opening of Route 78 from New York City to the Pennsylvania border.
 This significantly increased the number of calls that The Company had to respond to.
-During this time, Exxon and a number of other companies moved into the Township and opened multi-story buildings.
+During this time, Exxon and several other companies moved into the Township and opened multi-story buildings.
 The Company realized they needed a truck that could provide access to the upper floors of these buildings.
 In September of 1982, The Company voted to purchase a Mack aerial scope from The New York City Fire Department.
-Other vehicles added during this time were a new Mack pumper and brush truck.
+Other vehicles added during this time were a new Mack pumper and a brush truck.

-Between 1998 and 2000, there was discussion of a merger of the Lebanon Fire Company with Clinton Township division of Fire.
+Between 1998 and 2000, there was a discussion of a merger of the Lebanon Fire Company with the Clinton Township Division of Fire.
 Although there was continuous discussion of the matter, the merger did not take place.

 During this time, new trucks and vehicles were acquired by The Company: